Here is a list of races that fit well within our training sessions. 3 specific reasons to do these races are:

 *An excellent way to assess your post holiday fitness and kick off speedwork with a time trial.

-*This can serve as a time trial for the spring speed sessions.
+*This can serve as a time trial for either the speed sessions or Tuesday/Thursday speed workouts if following a level III or IV schedule.

-*This is a great race for our 5K/10K participants to consider.
-Since it’ll be on the same day as our longer long run, those who want to do this race can get their mileage in with 8-12 before the race and 2-4 afterwards.
+*Both of these are great races to consider.
+Since St. Pat's will be on the same day as our nearby long run, those who want to do this race can get their mileage in with 4-10 before the race.

-13 – Rock the Parkway 5K/10K/Half Marathon.
-The largest spring half marathon on an excellent course along Ward Parkway, it starts at Burns McDonnell (9400 Ward Parkway) and heads out to Loose Park.
-The Runner’s Edge SmartPace Team will be on hand to help folks have a great time while running a great time in the half marathon!
-Runner’s Edgers get a discount off any race (go to the members only section for the coupon code). www.rocktheparkway.com We will NOT have a group run that day so I encourage you to participate.
+12 - Rock the Parkway 5K/10K/Half Marathon.
+The largest spring half marathon on an scenic course along Ward Parkway, it starts at Burns McDonnell (9400 Ward Parkway) and heads out to Loose Park.
+The Runner's Edge SmartPace Team will be on hand to help folks have a great time while running a great time in the half marathon!
+Runner's Edgers get a discount (go to the members only section for the coupon code). www.rocktheparkway.com We will NOT have a group run that day so I encourage you to participate.

-20 – Garmin Marathon in the Land of Oz/Wickedly Fast Half Marathon/Dorothy Dash 5K.
-The only local spring marathon option, they offer fast courses for all 3 races with the start and finish at Garmin and have incorporated the Wizard of Oz theme.
-The Runner’s Edge SmartPace Team will be on hand to help folks have a great time while running a great time in the half or full marathon.
-Runner’s Edgers will get a discount (go to the members only section for the coupon code). http://www.olathe.org/cvb/sports/Marathon/index.html
+26 - Garmin Marathon in the Land of Oz/Wickedly Fast Half Marathon/Dorothy Dash 5K.
+The only local spring marathon option, they offer new rolling scenic courses for all 3 races with the start and finish at Garmin and have incorporated the Wizard of Oz theme.
+The Runner's Edge SmartPace Team will be on hand to help folks have a great time while running a great time in the half or full marathon.
+Runner's Edgers will get a discount (go to the members only section for the coupon code). http://www.olathe.org/cvb/sports/Marathon/index.html

 *You'll run your fastest race of the spring on this course.
 With its big crowds, it's also a must to practice running fast and smart in a mega-race setting.

-5 – Lincoln Marathon/Half Marathon.
-A popular regional race and the destination for the Runner’s Edge spring group trip.
-This race fills up it’s 10,000 spots early so sign up as soon as registration opens in December.
+4 - Lincoln Marathon/Half Marathon.
+A popular regional race and the destination for the Runner's Edge spring group trip.
+This race fills up it's 12,500 spots quickly so sign up as soon as registration opens in January.
 The course is gently rolling and fast and finishes in Memorial stadium.
 This is the only race that I know of that places lids & straws on each of their aid station cups.
-The Runner’s Edge SmartPace Team will be on hand to help folks have a great time while running a great time in the half or full marathon. www.lincolnrun.org/races/marathon
+The Runner's Edge SmartPace Team will be on hand to help folks have a great time while running a great time in the half or full marathon. www.lincolnrun.org/races/marathon

 *For a nearby race outside of KC, I highly recommend this one.